henrylawson/dynamodb-migration/README.md

 require 'dynamodb/migration'

 options = {
   client: dynamodb_client,           # an Aws::DynamoDB::Client instance
-  path: '~/my_project/migrations' # the full path to the folder where your migration classes will live }
+  path: '/app/my_project/migrations' # the full path to the folder where your migration classes will live
+  migration_table_name: 'migrations' # optional, the name of the table to use for migrations, default is "migrations" }
 DynamoDB::Migration.run_all_migrations(options)
 ```